 You’ll often find these pests on the underside of leaves where they damage succulents and cactus by sucking out the juice of the plant.

-#3 – Succulent Mealybugs also damage Echeverias by sucking the juices from them.
+#3 – Mealybugs on Succulents also damage Echeverias by sucking the juices from them.

 They are a little bit easier to see as they are white and have a cottony, waxy appearance.